Chemical polarity: Amphiphilic molecules

 Large molecules that have one end with polar groups attached and another end with nonpolar groups are described as amphiphiles or amphiphilic molecules.
 They are good surfactants and can aid in the formation of stable emulsions, or blends, of water and fats.
 Surfactants reduce the interfacial tension between oil and water by adsorbing at the liquid–liquid interface.

 Predicting molecule polarity

 Determining the point group is a useful way to predict polarity of a molecule.
 In general, a molecule will not possess dipole moment if the individual bond dipole moments of the molecule cancel each other out.
-This is because dipole moments are euclidean vector quantities with magnitude and direction, and a two equal vectors who oppose each other will cancel out.
+This is because dipole moments are euclidean vector quantities with magnitude and direction, and a two equal vectors that oppose each other will cancel out.

 Any molecule with a centre of inversion ("i") or a horizontal mirror plane ("σh") will not possess dipole moments.